2007 Stanley Cup playoffs: (3) Vancouver Canucks vs. (6) Dallas Stars

 The Vancouver Canucks entered the playoffs as the Northwest Division champions, earning the third seed in the Western Conference with 105 points.
 Dallas qualified as the sixth seed earning 107 points (losing the tie-breaker with San Jose in total wins) during the regular season.
 This was the second and most recent playoff meeting between these two teams with Vancouver winning the only previous series.
-They last met in the 1994 Western Conference Semifinals where Vancouver won in five games.
+They last met in the 1994 Western Conference semifinals where Vancouver won in five games.
 The teams split this year's four-game regular season series.

 Vancouver hung on to defeat the Stars in seven games.
-Dallas overcame a two-goal deficit in game one to force overtime, however, they came up short as Henrik Sedin won the game for Vancouver when he scored at 18:06 of the fourth overtime; this was the sixth-longest playoff game in NHL history.
+Dallas overcame a two-goal deficit in game one to force overtime, however, they came up short as Henrik Sedin won the game for Vancouver when he scored at 18:06 of the fourth overtime; this is the eighth-longest playoff game in NHL history.
 Roberto Luongo made 72 saves in the 5–4 Canucks victory.
 The Stars opened game two with a goal just 24 seconds in and the Canucks were not able to recover as Dallas goaltender Marty Turco posted a 35 save shutout in a 2–0 win.
 Canucks forward Taylor Pyatt scored the game-winner at 7:47 of the first overtime for a 2–1 win in game three.
 The Canucks pulled out another 2–1 victory in game four as Mattias Ohlund and Trevor Linden scored for Vancouver.
 In game five both Roberto Luongo and Marty Turco pushed aside every shot in regulation and Stars captain Brenden Morrow scored the only goal of the game 6:22 into the first overtime for a 1–0 Dallas victory.
 Marty Turco shutout Vancouver in game six for the second consecutive game and the third time overall in the series as the Stars forced a seventh game with a 2–0 win.
-After allowing the opening goal in game seven the Canucks scored four unanswered goals and took the deciding game of the series 4–1.
+After allowing the opening goal in game seven the Canucks scored four unanswered goals and took the deciding game of the series 4–1 for their first playoff series victory since 2003.
+Vancouver was the first team since the Detroit Red Wings in 1950 to win a series despite getting shutout 3 times.